Azure-Samples/azure-opensource-labs/cloud-native/aks-https/02-scale-your-application/README.md

 ## Next steps

-Learn how to scale an AKS Application with part 2 of the tutorial, see [Tutorial: Deploy a Scalable & Secure Azure Kubernetes Service cluster using the Azure CLI Part 3](../03-custom-domain-and-https).
+Learn how to scale an AKS Application with part 2 of the tutorial, see [Deploy a Scalable and Secure Azure Kubernetes Service cluster using the Azure CLI (Part 3)](../03-custom-domain-and-https).